colindean/talks/make_python_devex/presentation.md

 That's it for this presentation.
 If you're interested in learning more, ask me and I'll be happy to share the most current iteration of this setup.
+Our internal fork used specifically for my team is a little ahead of the public open source release, so hopefully I'll be able to update it this summer.

 :::